FrankenTuples.jl

 isempty(ft::FrankenTuple)

-Determine whether the given FrankenTuple is empty, i.e. has at least 1 element.
+Determine whether the given FrankenTuple is empty, i.e. has no elements.

 source